-"It prepares unit instructors to develop Soldiers into highperforming teams.
-It also develops leadership skills for the NCO and platoon leaders to plan and conduct effective training that meets collective and individual skill requirements," said Rob

-Wolf, the Squad Overmatch program manager.
+"It prepares unit instructors to develop Soldiers into high-performing teams.
+It also develops leadership skills for the NCO and platoon leaders to plan and conduct effective training that meets collective and individual skill requirements," said Rob Wolf, the Squad Overmatch program manager.

-Wolf said his team continuing make is to improvements to the program and will focus on enhancing the resilience skills in 2018 by working with the Army Resiliency Directorate and Walter Reed Army Institute of Research.
+Wolf said his team is continuing to make improvements to the program and will focus on enhancing the resilience skills in 2018 by working with the Army Resiliency Directorate and Walter Reed Army Institute of Research.